THE NEW TESTAMENT PRINCIPLES OF PRAYER (Part 2)

 24 And before they make their request I will give an answer, and while they are still making prayer to me, I will give ear.
 (BBE).

-The angel sent to Daniel to give the answer to his prayer also attests to God’s eagerness to answer the prayers of His children in Daniel 9:
+The angel sent to Daniel to give the answer to his prayer also attests to God’s eagerness to answer the prayers of His children.

 23 At the first word of your prayer a word went out, and I have come to give you knowledge; for you are a man dearly loved: so give thought to the word and let the vision be clear to you.
 (BBE).